frye/ais-to-nmea0183/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
+4. Add or update tests as needed
+5. Ensure all tests pass: `dotnet test`
-5. Submit a pull request
+6. Submit a pull request

 ## License